CypherConjured/github-slideshow/_posts/0000-01-02-CypherConjured.md

 ---
-layout:
+layout: slide
-post:
+title: "Welcome to our second slide!"
 ---
+Wow a whole 'nother slide!

-Press the arrow something or other.
+Use the left arrow to go back!